txt/se25fall/docs/proj1b1.md

 **What to do**:
   - Read web-based supplemental materials relating to health, tax regulations pertaining to food:
     - [Spreadsheet link](https://docs.google.com/spreadsheets/d/1jn8bz5E7RaAFuLjlwO486Xmi-z0yO9cq/edit?gid=324604352#gid=324604352)
+  - Using the material, expand your use case list from last week by a factor of three
   - Ask two LLMs to find what is missing in your 1a1 deliverables.
     - Default focus: ChatGPT and Claude
     - Other options: Gemini Pro, DeepSeek, LLaMA, Mistral, Falcon, etc.